Oat and Chocolate Cookie Cups

 The idea for these no bake cookie cups came from Food Network’s The kitchen.
 Several weeks ago, Katy shared one of her most loved childhood recipes that went by the name of cow-pile cookies?
 Odd as that sounded, the simple no bake method was the hook.
 Never one to scoff at easy recipes, I knew these chocolate cookies would be happening soon….
-When a sweet craving hits and instant gratification is needed, this is the recipe you want in your arsenal.
+When a sweet craving hits and instant gratification is needed, this is the recipe you need.

 Not soon after the ‘It’s five o clock…… somewhere’ chorus, I was off to the kitchen to test the famous cow-pile cookie recipe.
-A couple of minutes later the baking sheet was lined with rich, chocolatey oat cookies.
+A couple of minutes later the baking sheet was lined with chocolate oat cookies.
 Obviously no one waits for cookies to cool so I ate the first one hot, the second lukewarm and the third, cooled.
-Here’s the verdict.
-They’re easy as punch to make but overly sweet.
-Moving forward, I decided to hit them with the healthy stick so that we can eat a whole bunch – guiltlessly.
-And now they’re juuuuust right.
-Loving these cookie cups!
+I’ve healthy-fied so that we can eat a whole bunch.
+And we’re loving them!

-I’ve sub’d the butter for coconut oil, reduced the sweetness drastically and replaced the sugar with honey.
-Things are looking more respectable already.
-A hefty handful of almond flakes and nut butter added crunch and boosted the flavour.
-And because a cookie is always better with chocolate, a blob of dark chocolate studded with goji berries or whatever else takes your fancy, goes on top.
-Instead of flat cookies, I pressed the sticky oat mixture into mini muffin tins to make handy-sized cookie cups.
+I’ve sub’d the butter for coconut oil, reduced the sweetness drastically and replaced the sugar with maple syrup.
+A handful of almond flakes and nut butter added crunch and flavour.
+Instead of flat cookies, I pressed the mixture into mini muffin tins to make bite sized cookie cups.
 If you don’t have mini muffin tins, just spoon the cookie mixture onto a greased baking sheet and leave to cool.
 Easy, healthy and very more-ish.

 - 3 tablespoons (45ml) cocoa powder